BUG Match: Guns of James Bond

 Quick Summary

-The James Bond-themed BUG match featured iconic firearms like the Fitz Special revolver, Beretta 418 (.25 ACP), Walther PPK/S (.380 ACP), and the ASP pistol (9mm).
-These guns represent Bond's evolution from early novels to film and continuation literature.
+A James Bond-themed BUG match showcased iconic firearms: the Fitz Special revolver, Beretta 418 (.25 ACP), Walther PPK/S (.380 ACP), and ASP pistol (9mm).
+Experts discussed their historical relevance, practical use, and performance, highlighting the evolution of Bond's weaponry from early novels to film adaptations.

 Chapters